Alice Guy-Blaché: Secretary to Léon Gaumont

 In 1894, Alice Guy was hired by Félix-Max Richard to work as a secretary for a camera manufacturing and photography supply company.
 The company changed hands in 1895 due to a court decision against Félix-Max Richard, who sold the company to four men: Gustave Eiffel, Joseph Vallot, Alfred Besnier, and Léon Gaumont.
 Gustave Eiffel was president of the company, and Léon Gaumont, thirty years Eiffel's junior, was the manager.
 The company was named after Gaumont because Eiffel was the subject of a national scandal regarding the Panama Canal.
 L. Gaumont et C^{ie} became a major force in the fledgling motion-picture industry in France.
 Alice continued to work at Gaumont et C^{ie}, a decision that led to a pioneering career in filmmaking that spanned more than 25 years and involved her directing, producing, writing and/or overseeing more than 700 films.

 Although she initially began working for Léon Gaumont as his secretary, Guy became familiar with his clients, relevant marketing strategies, and the company's stock of cameras.
 She also met a handful of pioneering film engineers such as Georges Demenÿ and Auguste and Louis Lumière.

-Alice Guy and Gaumont attended the "surprise" Lumière event on March 22, 1895.
+Guy and Gaumont attended the "surprise" Lumière event on March 22, 1895.
 It was the first demonstration of film projection, an obstacle that Gaumont, the Lumières, and Edison were all racing to solve.
 They screened one of their early films Workers Leaving the Lumière Factory, which consisted of a simple scene of workmen leaving the Lumière plant in Lyon.
 Bored with the idea of captured film only being used for the scientific and/or promotional purpose of selling cameras in the form of "demonstration films," Guy was confident that she could incorporate fictional story-telling elements into film.
 She asked Gaumont for permission to make her own film, and he granted it.